Ghini/ghini.desktop/doc/statements.rst

 Mission
 ..............................................

-Mission: the mission is a purpose, it defines the rationale of an entity and is specific and true.
+The Mission Statement is a purpose, it defines the rationale of an entity and is specific and true.
 For Ghini, the Mission Statement sets out the social order to which Ghini is committed, the needs that are satisfied with Ghini(the software) and with the services of Ghini(the people), the market in which Ghini develops and its intended public image.